Judith River Formation

-The Judith River Formation is a fossil-bearing geologic formation in Montana, and is part of the Judith River Group.
+The Judith River Formation is a fossil-bearing geologic formation in Montana, and is part of the Montana Group.
 It dates to the Late Cretaceous, between 79 and 75.3 million years ago, corresponding to the "Judithian" land vertebrate age.
 It was laid down during the same time period as portions of the Two Medicine Formation of Montana and the Oldman Formation of Alberta.

 It is an historically important formation, explored by early American paleontologists such as Edward Drinker Cope, who named several dinosaurs from scrappy remains found here on his 1876 expedition (such as Monoclonius).
 Modern work has found nearly complete skeletons of the hadrosaurid Brachylophosaurus.

 Lithology

 The Judith River Formation is composed of mudstone, siltstone and sandstone.
 Coal beds, bentonite and coquinas are also observed.

 Relationship with other units

 The Judith River Formation conformably overlies the Claggett Formation and Pakowki Formation.
 It is overlain by the Bearpaw Formation.
 It is equivalent to the Belly River Formation in the southern Canadian Rockies foothills, the Lea Park Formation in central Alberta and the Wapiti Formation in the northwestern plains.